BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 - **Technical Constraints**: Implementing adaptive music requires sophisticated systems and can be resource intensive, potentially impacting game performance.

 - **Development Cost**:The complexity of composing and integrating adaptive music can lead to increased development time and expenses.

+### Conclusion

+Adaptive music significantly enhances the gaming experience by providing immersive and emotionally resonant soundscapes.
+However, developers must carefully consider the technical challenges and potential costs associated with its implementation.

+As media consumers, exploring the principles of adaptive music can offer valuable insights into how sound and music shape immersive experiences beyond gaming.
+Think about how these dynamic soundscapes could apply to educational technology or storytelling, where real time responsiveness can deepen engagement.
+Consider how adaptive audio could influence future approaches to interactive learning, making lessons more engaging and emotionally resonant for students.
+I saw on twitter that a teacher uses a specific playlist for tests, and it seems to work well with the students.